awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 For more information, see [Amazon EC2 M6g Instances](https://aws.amazon.com/ec2/instance-types/m6)\.

+**Mac1 instances**
+These instances are powered by Apple Mac mini computers\.
+They provide up to 10 Gbps of network bandwidth and 8 Gbps EBS bandwidth through high\-speed Thunderbolt 3 connections\.
+They are well suited to develop, build, test, and sign applications for Apple devices, such as iPhone, iPad, iPod, Mac, Apple Watch, and Apple TV\.

+For more information, see [Amazon EC2 Mac instances](ec2-mac-instances.md)\.

 **T2, T3, T3a, and T4g instances**

 These instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
 An Unlimited instance can sustain high CPU performance for any period of time whenever required\.
 For more information, see [Burstable performance instances](burstable-performance-instances.md)\.
-These instances are well\-suited for the following:
+They are well\-suited for the following:
 + Websites and web applications
 + Code repositories
 + Development, build, test, and staging environments